-As more nodes are willing to emit collisions become more likely and thus with heavy traffic the network performance degrades significantly.
+As more nodes are willing to emit, collisions become more likely and thus with heavy traffic the network performance degrades significantly.

-The CD proceeding also introduces some issues on frame size and network size, the problem is the collision must be detected before the emitter finishes sending the frame, otherwise it will assume it was successful.
-This may not happen if the frame is too short because it can be totally emitted (frame transmission time) before it reaches the opposite network extreme (propagation delay).
+The CD proceeding also introduces some issues on frame size and network size, the problem is a collision has to be detected before the emitter finishes sending the frame, otherwise it will assume it was successful.
+This may not happen if the frame is too short, as it could be totally emitted (frame transmission time) before it reaches (propagation delay) the opposite network extreme where a collision will start happening.

-To ensure collisions are detected in time, a minimum 64 bytes frame size was defined, depending on the transmission rate this will result in a minimum transmission time and thus a maximum network length can then be established resulting a consistent maximum propagation delay.
+To ensure collisions are detected in time, a compulsory minimum 64 bytes frame size is established.
+Depending on the transmission rate this will result in a minimum transmission time and thus a maximum network length will result to be consistent with the maximum propagation delay.

-The maximum extend of a Ethernet network using CSMA/CD is called the collision domain, this represents the zone within the network to which collisions will be confined.
-If a Ethernet network uses only coaxial buses and repeating hubs the collision domain is the whole network, some Ethernet switches are capable of blocking collisions, but this is not always the case.
+The maximum extend of an Ethernet network using CSMA/CD is called the collision domain, this represents the zone within the network to which collisions will be confined.
+If an Ethernet network uses only coaxial buses and repeating hubs the collision domain is the entire network, some Ethernet switches are capable of blocking collisions, but this is not always the case.

-Of course routers, operating at layer 3 will always block layer 2 collisions.
+Of course, routers, operating at layer 3 will always block layer 2 collisions.